Emergency Brake Assist (EBA), or simply Brake Assist (BA), is a car safety system designed to decrease stopping distances in rapid braking situations.

 Check The Brake Fluid Level

-Check the brake fluid level and condition when you see the Service Brake Assist alert.
+Check the brake fluid level and state when you notice the Service Brake Assist alert.

-Open the cap and add more if levels are below the minimum line.
-This might be all it takes for the dash alert to disappear.
+Open the lid and add more if levels are below the minimum line.
+This might be all it takes for the dash alert to vanish.

 If you can’t remember when you last changed your car’s brake fluid, or if it’s cloudy brown/black, you should consider flushing the system.